ManyaWadhwa/CREATE/README.md

 print(data['query']) ## the benchmark questions
 ```

-The question answering prompt we used for all models is included in [prompt.py](prompt.py).
+The base prompt we use in the paper for is included in [prompt.py](prompt.py).

 ## 📊 Output Evaluation Instruction